delvedor/fastify-example/README.md

 ### How should I read through the comments?

-You you can read the project in any order, but I would recommend the following:
+You can read the project in any order, but I would recommend the following:

 1. `app.js`
 1. `plugins/authorization.js`